HarshikaAdarsh/JS_and_TS/README.md

  1.2) Executional Context : num1-> 10
                             num2 -> 5
-                            total -> 15 // Now this will return to the parent global context Now result1 will be stoed in parent Executional context
+                            total -> 15 // Now this will return to the parent global context Now result1 will be stored in parent Executional context
 For result2 two again a new executional context is created
 ### NOTE -> After execution is completed thi New Executional context will be deleted